JohnRizkalla/Tableau_Bank_Churn_Analysis/README.md

 Analyzing the behavior of customers who have left the bank to identify patterns and reasons for their departure.
 The findings can then be applied to reduce attrition and improve customer retention in the future.

-I am not in Banks field so I did a bit of a research & little digging on the subject of Bank Churn identifying the Churn Rate equation & how banks calculate & categorize the credit scores.
+I am not in Banks field so I did a bit of a research & little digging on the subject of Bank Churn to identify the Churn Rate equation & how Banks calculate & categorize the credit scores.

 For Data Source click here: [Data Source](/Source_Data/Bank+Customer+Churn.zip/)